-How to Teach Right-Brained Spelling and Phonics Successfully
+How to Teach Right-Brained Phonics and Spelling Successfully

 The English language is very confusing and contradictory to many children.
 We can spot them because they are also the children who struggle to read.
 It’s as simple as that!
-The Right-Brained Spelling & Phonics Kit will be your best helper when demystifying this language for your brand new or struggling readers.
+The Right-Brained Phonics and Spelling Kit will be your best helper when demystifying this language for your brand new or struggling readers.